caspervdpoll/hangman_2/doc/design_doc.md

 - Singleplayer Activity
   * Is the game screen for singleplayer and will contain functions for drawing and changing the scene when needed.

+- Statistics Activity
+  * Is the screen in which the statistics are shown.

+- ChooseUserActivity
+  * is the screen where a user can be selected.

+- HowToPlayActivity
+  * Is the screen where all the necessairy information is shown.

+- NewUserActivity
+  * Is where a new User can be created.

+- OptionsActivity
+  * Is where the options en preferences are shown.

 ## App design ##